-If you’ve been thinking about telecommuting, there are a few things to consider:
+If you’ve been thinking about working remotely, there are a few things to consider:

-- Do you have the temperament to work from home, at least part-time?
+- Do you have the temperament to work from home full-time, at least part-time?
 Can you take the initiative to start (and finish) projects independently?
 Do you have the self-discipline to give your work the same attention and focus as if you were in the office?

 - Do you have the physical facilities at home to enable remote work?
 This includes a dedicated workspace and the technology tools to support working from home (e.g., fast internet connection).

 - Does your company already allow remote work?
 Pitching the idea to a company that doesn’t currently offer remote work opportunities is more difficult than requesting the opportunity in a company that already supports telecommuting.